A $20 Billion Dollar Question

 Products: The Usual Suspects

-IIncontinence is a fixable problem that doesn’t have to interfere with everyday activities.
+Incontinence is a fixable problem that doesn’t have to interfere with everyday activities.
 When we talk about incontinence-related products, the first things that come to mind are likely diapers and pads, but far more products are required to keep the individual healthy and comfortable.

 • Adult Diapers